rumca-js/RSS-Link-Database/README.md

 ## Tags

-Each bookmarked entry should contain a 'tag'.
-It should describe a category of the link.
+Each bookmarked entry should contain a 'tag' that describes its category.
+With tags it is easy to filter relevant information.

 Currently most popular tags:
  - covid